Surgical Positioning Injuries

 Medical professionals can be held accountable when they make a surgical error.
 We will consult with medical experts to find out if the medical care that you received was reasonable.

 The Chicago medical malpractice attorneys at Rosenfeld Injury Lawyers LLC can go to bat for you when the surgeon has failed to act according to the appropriate standard of care and commits a breach of duty.
 In other words, when they have committed negligence, a personal injury lawyer can help you file a lawsuit in Cook County and throughout the rest of Illinois.

 The Importance of Proper Positioning Before, During and After a Surgical Procedure

-- Every member on the surgical team is provided a clear, unobstructed view of the patient’s surgical site
+- Every medical professional on the surgical team is provided a clear, unobstructed view of the patient’s surgical site

 - The surgeon has the best access to perform the procedure